tanksdude/automated-reddit-video-tool/README.md

-# Automated Reddit Video Tool
+# (Semi-)Automated Reddit Video Tool

 A Python program that takes text input and can generate the sentence-by-sentence reading and text-to-speech stuff that's common in Reddit reading videos.

 It's not fully automated, but at least it's simple.
 This program is not designed to be fully automated because that allows a person to add a special flare to the video.
-(The videos that add practically nothing are so boring, but hey, quantity over quality for these things.)
+(The videos that add practically nothing are so boring, but hey, quantity over quality for these things.
+Go make your own tool if you want that.)

 In the future, I may make a version which can actually read from a web page to generate the images.
 (But that's super complicated so don't wait anxiously.)